cht132/sonatype-npm/README.md

 ### Steps

+1. Download this project

-1. copy your application libraries into `sonatype-project/package.json` "dependencies" field, dont replace the whole file
+2. Copy your application libraries into `sonatype-project/package.json` "dependencies" field, dont replace the whole file

    - Please dont add `react-scripts`, it is use for generate, build project
    - Remove all libraries version with "^"